 - The Carter G. Woodson Institute for African-American and African Studies at the University of Virginia.
 Summer seminar for the incoming fellows.
 The Woodson Institute also pays for individual scholars to attend my seminars at UVA.

 - Library of Congress, the John W. Kluge Center.
 Work with individual faculty scholars in residence at the Kluge Center, including some of its leaders.

 - Science, Technology and International Affairs (STIA) in the Edmund A. Walsh School of Foreign Service at Georgetown University.
 Many of my written publishing testimonials (available on request) come from these faculty members.

 - The Carnegie Endowment for International Peace.
-I led a team of three Georgetown faculty members teaching publishing during a capacity-building seminar in Amman, Jordan for Arabic-speaking journalists from Egypt, Syria, Lebanon, Turkey, and the MENA region.
+Led a handpicked team of Georgetown faculty members during a capacity-building seminar in Amman, Jordan for Arabic-speaking journalists from Egypt, Syria, Lebanon, Turkey, and the MENA region.

 - The Woodrow Wilson Center.
-Worked with individual faculty scholars in residence at the Wilson Center.
+Worked with individual faculty scholars in residence.

 - The RAND Corporation.
 Advised a researcher on the first book for a wider audience.

 - The U.S. Institute of Peace.
 One-on-one advising for individual scholars.